Variant Creutzfeldt-Jakob Disease

 Variant Creutzfeldt-Jakob disease (vCJD) is a fatal type of prion disease.
 Bovine spongiform encephalopathy (BSE) is a prion disease that affects cows.
 There is evidence that this illness can be transmitted to humans, producing vCJD.
 This illness is often called mad cow disease.

 It is generally believed that vCJD is caused by infectious proteins called prions.
 Prions are normal proteins in the body.
 If these prions fold up differently than normal, they may transform into the protein that causes the illness.
 The build up of abnormal prions may be linked to the brain damage associated with vCJD.

 Variant CJD is more common in younger people.
 Other factors that may increase your chance of getting vCJD include exposure to prion-containing tissue.
 This may occur from:

 - Receiving a blood transfusion from someone who had the disease

-- Early phase (0 to 6 months)— psychiatric symptoms, such as depression, anxiety, withdrawal, memory problems, and difficulty pronouncing words
+- Early phase (0-6 months)—psychiatric symptoms, such as depression, anxiety, withdrawal, memory problems, and difficulty pronouncing words

-- Middle phase—neurologic symptoms predominate, such as abnormal gait, problems with coordination, muscle jerks and stiffness, and impaired speech
+- Middle phase—neurological symptoms predominate, such as abnormal gait, problems with coordination, muscle jerks and stiffness, and impaired speech

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Tests may include: